Podcasts for Creative People

 I don’t only listen to craft related podcasts, but here are five from my subscription list, followed by my other current (random) favorites.

-- Elise Gets Crafty – Elise talks to creative people from all different areas, including Emma from A Beautiful Mess, Amy Tangerine, and Johnny and Joanna from Letterfolk.
+- Elise Gets Crafty – Elise talks to creative people from all different areas, from illustrators to dress deaigners.
 They chat about how they created their businesses, what worked, what didn’t work, and each interview is ultimately very inspiring for those of us who hope to someday make their craft their full time gig.
 Bonus: a bunch of episodes about #the100dayproject

 - Merriweather Council – Danielle shares her expertise on successfully selling on Etsy and all aspects of running your handmade business.
 Topics include how to take great product photos, wholesale vs. consignment, and pricing your handmade items.
 Concise and practical advice.